transcom/mymove-docs/docs/adrs/0073-database-exports.md

 - 🟩 Leverages some of our existing AWS app architecture
 - 🟩 Extremely flexible
 - 🟩 Business logic entirely in Go
-- 🟥 Difficult to test; ECS task deployment to experimental takes about 20 minutes and logs can be unhelpful
+- 🟥 **ECS Only:** Difficult to test; ECS task deployment to experimental takes about 20 minutes and logs can be unhelpful
 - 🟥 No prior architecture in MilMove for ECS tasks or Lambda functions with a file system, [Work-around](https://github.com/aws/containers-roadmap/issues/736#issuecomment-1124118127) for supporting a file system for an ECS task in the current architecture is kind of kludgy
 - 🟥 **ECS Only:** Supporting a file system for an ECS task would likely have small impacts to system security
 - 🟥 **Lambda Only:** There is a hard time limit with Lambda functions of 15 minutes; extra measures might need to be taken to ensure that the runtime of the function never approaches this limit